-Most African countries almost 70% of respondents-have established national agencies tasked with planning and policy-making for rural electrification, and with implementing rural electrification projects.
-Some countries have created separate funds or facilities whose job is to receive and disburse funding for those projects.
+Most African countries-almost 70 percent of study respondents-have established national agencies tasked with planning and policy-making for rural electrification, and with implementing rural electrification projects.
+Some countries have created separate funds or facilities whose job it is to receive and disburse funding for those projects.
 In others such as Ghana, exceptional electrification rates have been achieved by targeted policy and collaboration between central government bodies and the electricity utility (without the establishment of a separate rural electrification agency).